I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmunmaplockedpages.md

 <p>None</p>

 ## -remarks
 <p>Callers of <b>MmUnmapLockedPages</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the pages were mapped to system space.
 Otherwise, the caller must be running at IRQL &lt;= APC_LEVEL.</p>

 <p>Note that if the call to <b>MmMapLockedPages</b> or <b>MmMapLockedPagesSpecifyCache</b> specified user mode, the caller must be in the context of the original process before calling <b>MmUnmapLockedPages</b>.
 This is because the unmapping operation occurs in the context of the calling process, and, if the context is incorrect, the unmapping operation could delete the address range of a random process.</p>

-<p>Callers of <b>MmUnmapLockedPages</b> must be running at IRQL &lt;= DISPATCH_LEVEL if the pages were mapped to system space.
-Otherwise, the caller must be running at IRQL &lt;= APC_LEVEL.</p>

-<p>Note that if the call to <b>MmMapLockedPages</b> or <b>MmMapLockedPagesSpecifyCache</b> specified user mode, the caller must be in the context of the original process before calling <b>MmUnmapLockedPages</b>.
-This is because the unmapping operation occurs in the context of the calling process, and, if the context is incorrect, the unmapping operation could delete the address range of a random process.</p>